thierr26/thierr26_personal_notes_sphinx_sources/source/openbsd_vm.rst

 .. index::
   single: X Window

 Not much to say here.
-I didn't have any major difficulties doing the base installation.
+I haven't had any major difficulty doing the base installation.

 Follow `this link if you are surprised to be asked by the installer whether you